Print-Up/Hyperpixel-4-Mount-for-Voron-2.4/README.md

 We won't post anything unless you grant us permission to do so!

+## Contributing

+We would love anyone to contribute to this project, from design varients to cable clips, make it yours!

+## Acknowledgements

+Thank you to the [Voron Design Team](https://vorondesign.com/) for design such awesome printers!
+You guys rock 🤘🏻

+Thanks to [Pimoroni](https://shop.pimoroni.com/) for making this awesome screen!
+Go check them out for more Raspberry Pi and maker goodness 🔩

 ## How to get in contact with us

 Should you have any questions, changes, or issues about this repo or you just want to say hi, drop us an email here - **info@printup.xyz**